They ended up contributing to my 'camera fund' after all, so it was kind of like my first professional gig.

 My co-worker caught the bouquet.
 Her boyfriend, the bride's brother, caught the garter.
 They put on quite a flirtatious little show before he finally put the garter back on her.

+And finally they dimmed the lights so totally low that all I could get was a shadowy blur, but that's about how it was in real life anyway.
 It's taken me almost two weeks working at it every day to edit all the photos.
 I have a newfound understanding of why wedding photographers charge what they do.
 And I'll do it all over again the next chance I get.